topealabi/poloBot/README.md

-# poloBot
+# BombayNoirBot

-The mission of the Bombay Trading Company is to automate our income using cryptocurrency trading software.
+The mission of the Bombay Noir Trading Company is to automate our income using cryptocurrency trading software.
 This is the first version.

 <b><u>This version can:</u></b>